ZeroProoof/ZeroProof/README.md

 ## Technical

-For specific details of current DERO core (daemon) implementation and capabilities, see below:
+For specific details of current ZeroProof core (daemon) implementation and capabilities, see below:

 - ~~**DAG**: No orphan blocks, No soft-forks.~~ **NOTE**: This feature has been disabled for mainnet to reduce load for small devices.